trsqr/create-scantable/README.md

 create-scantable
 ================

-Small perl script to read in a kingofsat.net ini file and create DVBV5 initial scan file from that.
+Small perl script to convert a kingofsat.net ini file into a DVBV5 initial scan file.